mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 ### Priority of rules

 The 'priority' property in a rule dictates when rule should be run, relative to other rules.
 Higher priority rules are run before lower priority rules.
-Rules with the same priority are run in parallel.
+Rules with the same priority are ran in parallel.
 Priority must be a positive, non-zero integer.

-**Example:**
+**Example:** DJM: can we please discuss

-Consider the following example, observe the priority values.
-So rule which compares the amount value will be executed first and then the other rule will be executed.
-So if the amount is equal to 50, then we will get FIXED_CALLBACK event in first place, and in other cases we get MOCK_CALLBACK.
+In the example below, the rule which compares the amount value will be executed first, and then the other rule will be executed.
+Thus if the amount is equal to 50, then we will get FIXED_CALLBACK event in first place, and in other cases we get MOCK_CALLBACK.

 ```
 [